gsdpi/uncertainty_ESN_paper/README.md

 ## Description

 This repository contains the code used in the paper
-📄 *"Epistemic Uncertainty Assessment in Echo State Networks by Analysis of the Reservoir Dynamics"*.
+📄 *"Can Reservoirs Sense the Shift: Out-of-Distribution Detection in Echo State Networks"*.
 It provides the necessary scripts and data to **reproduce the results** presented in the study.

 ## Acknowledgment